rhocela/wisdom-walk/docs/part-1/day-1.md

 **Day:** 1

-**When This Happened:** Before time began - the eternal Word creates
+**When this Happened:** Before time began - the eternal Word creates

 **Readings:**
 - Genesis 1:1–2:3 (Narrative)